12 principles applied: follow through & overlapping action

 - If you want to use the bucket tool to fill an area that isn’t (or is only partially) defined by a stroke, you can create temporary demarcations:

-- Activate the pencil tool *Keyboard shortcut: Shift + Y
+- Activate the brush tool *Keyboard shortcut: K

-- Define the area you want to fill with a color that you are currently aren’t using anywhere else.
+- Define the area you want to fill.

 - Select the Bucket tool and click inside new shape.